Preview Mode Links will not work in preview mode

 Robb

-almost seven years ago
+seven and a half years ago

 This thought came to mind while you were discussing the Antifa concept.
 This isn't our father's civil right's movement, this is authoritarian mission creep and we can't expect the same reality to ensue, or the same response.
 This woman is putting herself in a zero sum martyrdom game.
 If you go into these things, you are begging to be a casualty of war for no purpose other than add a body to the pile for some future statistics and footnote.
 Now is not the time to imagine our government will come to it's senses, it's time to plan for the worst and take lessons from the Preppers and understand the near future will be ugly and it won't be a time of plenty, it's time to take stock of resources, family, friends and those in our midst we can trust and predict with experience the realities of their intent or response.